May 15, 2024 · 12 min read

 A colorful image of a motel with a welcome sign.

-We are not building homes at a sustainable rate to match population growth in the U.S. The Huffington Post reported that, despite population growth, there are now fewer homes on the market than there were in 1982.
-One innovative way to address this extreme housing shortage is to convert underutilized properties — including hotels, motels, vacant apartments and school lots — into permanently affordable housing.
-This approach is currently taking place in California through its Homekey initiative.
+We need to build homes at a sustainable rate to match population growth in the U.S. The Huffington Post reported that, despite population growth, fewer homes are now on the market than in 1982.
+One innovative way to address this extreme housing shortage is to convert surplus and underutilized lands — owned by school districts, faith organizations, government agencies, etc.— into permanently affordable housing.

 Images of houses in mason jars.

-As reported by the New York Times, California is the most unaffordable state to live in.
+As the New York Times reported, California is the most unaffordable state.
 When the cost of living is taken into account, California ranks as the most poverty-stricken state, with a fifth of the population struggling to get by.

 An often overlooked piece of the solution to this challenge is to protect what’s referred to as naturally occurring affordable housing — existing, affordable multifamily rental properties.
-These buildings tend to be older and owned by mom and pop landlords.
+These buildings tend to be older and owned by mom-and-pop landlords.
 According to McKinsey, naturally occurring affordable housing constitutes the largest supply of affordable units in the United States.
-However, the ability to preserve and protect this housing supply is increasingly at risk.

-The good news is there are efforts underway to ensure these types of homes remain in local neighborhoods across the country.
+The good news is that efforts are underway to ensure these types of homes remain in local neighborhoods across the country.
 One example in California is the Los Angeles Local Rental Owners Collaborative (LROC).

 Launched in 2021, LROC supports and protects local landlords and their residents, preventing displacement in high-cost markets.
-LROC achieves its mission by helping local landlords reduce costs and add value to their property, providing free access to property management solutions, awarding relief grants to help offset rental losses, offering financial consulting, and supporting owners as they navigate local, state and federal relief programs.
+LROC achieves its mission by helping local landlords reduce costs and add value to their property, providing free access to property management solutions, awarding relief grants to help offset rental losses, offering financial consulting, and supporting owners navigating local, state and federal relief programs.

 Learn More About Housing Solutions